Protect your loved ones from spiralling funeral costs

 Cost of over 50s plan

-Over 50s plan premiums are calculated based largely on your age, smoking status and the sum assured.
+Over 50s plan premiums are calculated based largely on your age, and the amount of cover you wish to secure.

 The premiums remain fixed, so your monthly payments won’t increase.